-On 10 February 2022, MobilityOne Sdn Bhd ("MobilityOne Malaysia") entered into a tenancy agreement with LMS Digital Sdn Bhd ("LMS") to occupy approximately 4,500 square feet of office space at Wisma LMS, Kuala Lumpur, Malaysia for RM11,250 (c. £2,000) a month.
+On 10 February 2022, MobilityOne Sdn Bhd ("MobilityOne Malaysia") entered into a tenancy agreement with LMS Digital Sdn Bhd ("LMS") to occupy approximately 4,500 square feet of office anasa at Wisma IMS Vuola Lummur Malarsia far DM11250 (a. £2000) a month.
+In additional space at wisma LIVIS, Kuaia Lumpur, Malaysia for KIVII1,250 (C. £2,000) a month.
 In additional, MobilityOne Malaysia entered into several ordinary course commercial agreements with TFP Solutions Berhad ("TFP") for the following products and services: